 For indirect communication, if the NF service consumer delegates target NF service instance reselection to the SCP (when the target NF service instance is not reachable), the NF Service Consumer shall include at least one of the 3gpp-Sbi-Discovery-target-nf-instance-id, 3gpp-Sbi-Discovery-target-nf-set-id, 3gpp-Sbi-Discovery-target-nf-service-set-id, 3gpp-Sbi-Discovery-amf-region-id and 3gpp-Sbi-Discovery-amf-set-id headers, and it should also include at least the following information in its request to the SCP:

-- the target NF type, the service name, and the requested S-NSSAI in the corresponding "3gpp-Sbi-Discovery-*" request header(s) (see clause 6.10.3.2).
+- the target NF type, the service name, and the requested S-NSSAI in the corresponding "3gpp-Sbi-Discovery-*" request header(s) (see clause 6.10.3.2 of 3GPP TS 29.500 [10]).

 NOTE 2: This is to allow the SCP to discover and reselect a target NF service instance from the target NF instance or target NF (service) set for the corresponding service request and supporting the requested S-NSSAI, e.g. when the NF service producer supports different NF service instances serving different network slices.
 Likewise, other "3gpp-Sbi-Discovery-*" request header(s), e.g. target-plmn-list, can also be included for the same purpose.